-Practical works 15 SAWTG (Student Autonomous Work under Teacher Guid- ance) 50 SAW (Student autonomous work) 90 Form of final control Exam Final assessment method A written exam Control forms: Rating 1, Rating 2, Exam Short con- tent: The course consists of several sections.
+Practical works 15 SAWTG (Student Autonomous Work under Teacher Guid- ance) 30 SAW (Student autonomous work) 90 Form of final control Exam Final assessment method A written exam Control forms: Rating 1, Rating 2, Exam Short con- tent: The course consists of several sections.
 The first section presentation of kinematics, the dynamics of a material body.
 The second section deals with the fundamentals of and thermodynamics.
 The third section deals with electro rent and electromagnetism.
-The characteristics of the fiel laws and phenomena confirming the unity of nature and electric and magnetic fields. point and a rigid molecular physics ostatics, direct cur- ds are considered; Goal: studying and teaching physical phenomena and basic ideas; mastering fun- damental concepts, laws, theories of modern classical physics and methods of physical research.
-Formation of a system of thinking in accordance with the scientific approach and modern physics Objective: - formation of knowledge about physical phenomena, concepts, laws, theo- ries, methods, practical facts; - formation of views that give a scientific pic- ture of the world in accordance with the degree of development of modern science; - acquaintance with the main directions of scientific and technolog- ical progress with the application of the laws of physics in industrial engi- neering and technology; - mastering methods and techniques for solving specific problems or problems in various fields of physics Learning out- come: vastering by students the basic physical phenomena ar and modern physics, methods of physical research; familiarization of students with measuring equipment, mental studies, processing the results of the experiment formation of students' scientific thinking and dialectical rect understanding of the limits of applicability of various laws, theories and the ability to assess the degree of relia obtained using experimental or mathematical research m be able to apply basic knowledge in professional activi and skills of practical work; analyze the results, draw the sions and formulate proposals; present the results obtain in the form of a report. conducting experi- and their analysis; worldview, a cor- physical concepts, bility of the results hethods; ties; own theories necessary conclu- - When conducting training sessions, the following educat are provided: - interactive lecture (using the following act ing: guided discussion or conversation; moderation; demo or educational films; brainstorming; motivational speech) ios for various situations based on the specified conditi ive forms of learn- onstration of slides ; - building scenar-
+The characteristics of the fiel laws and phenomena confirming the unity of nature and electric and magnetic fields. is devoted to the point and a rigid molecular physics ostatics, direct cur- ds are considered; the relationship of Goal: studying and teaching physical phenomena and basic ideas; mastering fun- damental concepts, laws, theories of modern classical physics and methods of physical research.
+Formation of a system of thinking in accordance with the scientific approach and modern physics Objective: - formation of knowledge about physical phenomena, concepts, laws, theories, methods, practical facts; - formation of views that give a scientific pieture of the world in accordance with the degree of development of moder science; - acquaintance with the main directions of scientific and technological progress with the application of the laws of physics in industrial engineering and technology; - mastering methods and techniques for solvin specific problems or problems in various fields of physics.
+Learning out- come: out- vastering by students the basic physical phenomena and laws of classic and modern physics, methods of physical research; familiarization of students with measuring equipment, conducting experimental studies, processing the results of the experiment and their analysi formation of students' scientific thinking and dialectical worldview, a correct understanding of the limits of applicability of various physical concept laws, theories and the ability to assess the degree of reliability of the result obtained using experimental or mathematical research methods; be able to apply basic knowledge in professional activities; own theorie and skills of practical work; analyze the results, draw the necessary concl sions and formulate proposals; present the results obtained in the research in the form of a report.
+Teaching me- thods: When conducting training sessions, the following educat are provided: - interactive lecture (using the following act ing: guided discussion or conversation; moderation; demo or educational films; brainstorming; motivational speech) ios for various situations based on the specified conditi ional technologies ive forms of learn- onstration of slides ; - building scenar- ons; - information